30 Ways to Improve School Lunches

 Schools need to include vegetarian, vegan and other dietary options in their menus to help ensure students are getting enough nutrients even if they don't eat meat or particular food groups.

-By incorporating vegetarian and vegan options into their lunch menus, schools can ensure they are appealing to a more diverse range of students’ dietary and nutritional needs, so they can stay healthy and perform well in school.
+By incorporating vegetarian and vegan options into their lunch menus, schools can ensure they appeal to a more diverse range of students’ dietary and nutritional needs so they can stay healthy and perform well in school.

-New York City public schools also have plant-powered lunch options available at 1,200 locations and even three all-vegetarian elementary schools.
-These alternative menus provide diverse meals such as lentil sloppy joes, braised black beans with plantains and teriyaki crunchy tofu.
+• New York City public schools also offer plant-powered lunch options at 1,200 locations and even three all-vegetarian elementary schools.
+These alternative menus provide diverse meals such as lentil sloppy joes, braised black beans with plantains, and teriyaki crunchy tofu.

-If you are looking for ways to improve school lunches, these initiatives show how plant-based meals can be incorporated into the everyday school menu.
+If you want to improve school lunches, these initiatives show how plant-based meals can be incorporated into the everyday school menu.
 Incorporating more vegetarian options into school lunch programs is an effective way for K-12 schools to provide healthier food choices for their students.
 With these changes, we can help create a healthier and more sustainable future for our children.

-If you are struggling to come up with ideas on how to make vegetarian meals delicious and appealing, here are some ideas for how to improve school lunches with new and different vegetarian options.
+If you are struggling to come up with ideas for making vegetarian meals delicious and appealing, here are some ideas for improving school lunches with new and different vegetarian options.

 Bowls